Irrational-Encoding-Wizardry/guide.encode.moe/overview/roles.md

 in terms of the type,
 style,
 and number of changes made.
-The editor may also be responsible for making corrections recommended by the Quality Checkers.
+The Editor may also be responsible for making corrections recommended by the Quality Checkers.

 ## Quality Checker